Skanyi/terraform-projects/monitoring/README.md

 ### Deploy AWS Managed Service for Grafana (AMG)

-Before creating the AMG, we need to created

-Ensure AWS-SSO is enabled
+Before creating the AMG, we need to ensure the the AWS-SSO is enabled to be able to access the Grafana workspace.

-Getting started with Amazon Managed Grafana [https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html]

-AWS IAM Identity Center (successor to AWS Single Sign-On)
+The following documentaion details how to ues [AWS IAM Identity Center (successor to AWS Single Sign-On)](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html)  with your Amazon Managed Grafana workspace.

-The authentication providers for the workspace.
-Valid values are AWS_SSO, SAML, or both
+When you have AWS Single Sign-On setup, contiue with the next steps.

-1. Create the AMG using the [AWS Managed Service for Grafana (AMG) Terraform module] https://registry.terraform.io/modules/terraform-aws-modules/managed-service-grafana/aws/latest
+1. Create the AMG using the [AWS Managed Service for Grafana (AMG) Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/managed-service-grafana/aws/latest)

+Note the variable "[var.sso_admin_group_id]".
+Make sure you have updated the `secret.tfvars` with a valid value from AWS SSO Group.

     ```
     module "managed_grafana" {